HigherLevelDev/hldk/README.md

    - When generating db related code always try to minimise the number of db round trips - so use group by and in clauses where possible etc.
 </pre>

+## Contact

+If you have any questions then please email adam@higherleveldev.com or [join the Slack here](https://join.slack.com/t/higherleveldevgroup/shared_invite/zt-2qsik2mti-Y8y_VjO2GFvVqBI_H~JeEA).